godfat/jellyfish/README.md

 ## SYNOPSIS:

-You could also take a look at [config.ru](config.ru) as an example, which also uses [Swagger](https://helloreverb.com/developers/swagger) to generate API documentation.
+You could also take a look at [config.ru](config.ru) as an example.

 ### Hello Jellyfish, your lovely config.ru